metaspace2020/metaspace/ansible/README.md

 `cp group_vars/all.yml.template group_vars/all.yml`

 Put the SM engine version of interest into group_vars/all.yml as value for the sm_branch variable

+Create a pair of keys if you do not have one.
+This installation imply the private key name to be `id_rsa`

+`ssh-keygen -t rsa`

 `vagrant up --provision`